Start to Finish: Plot

 The church tower smashes three panels of the wall, and everyone scrambles for whatever shelter they can find as hundreds of walkers pour inside Alexandria.
 Maggie is forced up the ladder to a lookout post and lies back on the platform, trapped but out of sight from the walkers that surround the lookout post.
-Eugene finds a walkie-talkie on the ground but only mutter "help" before being rescued by Tara and Rosita and taking shelter in a garage.
-The group of Rick, Carl, Judith, Michonne, Gabriel, Deanna, and her own sons Ron and Sam take shelter in the home of Jessie.
+Eugene finds a walkie-talkie on the ground but only mutters "help" before being rescued by Tara and Rosita and taking shelter in a garage.
+The group of Rick, Carl, Judith, Michonne, Gabriel, Deanna, and her sons Ron and Sam take shelter in the home of Jessie.
 Outside the wall, Glenn convinces Enid to enter Alexandria and help the others.
-They later climb the wall opposite the breach and spot Maggie trapped atop a lookout post.
+They climb the wall opposite the breach and spot Maggie trapped atop a lookout post.

-At Jessie's house, Deanna has been discovered to be bitten.
+At Jessie's house, Deanna is discovered to be bitten.
 Later, Carl checks on a distressed Ron who blames Rick for what's happening and lashes out at Carl, breaking a garage window and drawing the attention of walkers.
-Rick breaks down the interior garage door to get the boys out as the walkers enter; Carl covers for Ron while confiscating his handgun.
+Rick breaks down the interior garage door to extract the boys as the walkers enter; Carl covers for Ron while confiscating his handgun.

-Meanwhile, Carol has taken shelter with Morgan in his house.
-She feigns a concussion in order to have Morgan drop his guard, and she attacks him and breaks into the basement.
+Meanwhile, Carol takes shelter with Morgan in his house.
+She feigns a concussion to have Morgan drop his guard, attacks him, and breaks into the basement.
 Denise has been locked down there treating the captured Wolf.
-Carol bursts in and threatens the Wolf with a knife, but Morgan interposes himself between them.
+Carol threatens the Wolf with a knife, but Morgan interposes himself between them.
 They fight and Morgan defeats her but he is then blindsided by the Wolf.

 Eugene picks the interior door lock of a garage to gain entry to the attached home.
 He, Tara, and Rosita end up walking in on the Wolf who holds Carol's knife to Denise's throat, taking her hostage.
 They surrender their weapons to him, and the Wolf escapes with Denise.

-The damage Ron had caused in the garage allows the walkers to break through into Jessie's house, forcing everyone to retreat to the second floor.
+The damage Ron caused in the garage allows the walkers to break into Jessie's house, forcing everyone to retreat to the second floor.
 Knowing they will soon be overrun, Rick decides to make a desperate attempt at escape: he kills and guts two walkers, hoping they can camouflage themselves with their insides and pass through the herd.
-They slowly make it to the porch while Deanna, left behind, kills several walkers before letting them kill her.
+They slowly reach the porch while Deanna, left behind, kills several walkers before letting them kill her.
 Holding hands to stay together, the group enters the walker-infested street quiet but for a frightened Sam who repeatedly calls out for his mother.

 In a post-credits scene, Daryl, Abraham and Sasha are still headed back to Alexandria, but are stopped by a group of bikers blocking the road.
-One of the bikers tells them to give up all their supplies and their truck, to which, Daryl asks, "Why should we?".
+One biker tells them to give up their supplies and truck, to which, Daryl asks, "Why should we?".
 The biker then claims, "Your property, now belongs to Negan".